Vehrik/FarOut/Characters/10-Physiology.md

     and what isn't.
 In any event, the only tangible number that must be refered during this discussion is your Character's Occupied Space.

-    That all said, Occupied Space must be laid out such that every Square has 4 of its edges touching 4 edges of at least one other Square.

-    This space is seperate from (but influenced by) the natural mental image players are meant to develope of their Characters.
-Your GM is at liberty to decide that because of your porportions (or Traits for that matter) that you are not able to enter a defined space within the Game World.

 PERCEPTION
 ==========